VSAC-Assisted Scholarships Application

 4 STEPS TO APPLYING FOR VSAC-ASSISTED SCHOLARSHIPS

 - Review the scholarship booklet and identify the scholarships you are eligible to apply for.
 To apply for a VSAC-assisted scholarship (with certain exceptions, noted in the booklet), you must be a Vermont resident and a U.S. citizen.
 Certain scholarships have additional eligibility requirements.

 Remember to write down the VSAC ID (found in the scholarships booklet) for each scholarship you want to apply for.
 You will need to enter this number into the Unified Scholarship Application (USA).

 - Log into your MyVSAC account.
 If you don’t have a MyVSAC account, click on “Register now” in the box labeled “New to MyVSAC?” and follow the directions to create an account.

 - Fill out the Unified Scholarship Application.

-- Click on “Apply for Scholarships” in the Scholarships box on the left
+- Click on “Apply for Scholarships” under Scholarships.

 - After you've completed your USA online, submit all required document (see below) to VSAC: